-The Test Project assessment will be based on the following criterions:
+The Test Project assessment is based on the following criteria:

-- A. Personal safety during work and electrical safety on the completed installations on all modules; - B. Testing, reporting, and commissioning from every module will be assessed as described in the instructions for the various modules: - C. Circuit design will be assessed on the functionality of the circuit and the cable selection.
-Both for safety and cost efficiency; - D. Measurements and level/plumb will be assessed comparing drawings with the actual installations.
+- A. Personal safety during work and electrical safety on the completed installations on all modules; - B. Testing, reporting, and commissioning from every module is assessed as described in the instructions for the various modules; - C. Circuit design is assessed on the functionality of the circuit and the cable selection.
+Both for safety and cost efficiency; - D. Measurements and level/plumb is assessed comparing drawings with the actual installations.